 Opuntia is a genus of about 200 species in the cactus family (Cactaceae), native to North and South America, from Canada to Argentina.

-The name Opuntia comes from the Ancient Greek city of Opus, believed to be one of the oldest towns in Greece where it is said that a cactus-like plant grew.
+The genus was named after the Ancient Greek city of Opus, one of the oldest towns in Greece where it is said that a cactus-like plant grew.

 Opuntia is a symbol of hope.